Amazing Energy Savings Results Since Installing Home Solar.

 Staggering Appliance Use

-• Avoiding Overloads: By not running multiple high-consumption appliances simultaneously, we stay within our inverter’s capacity and maximize self-consumption.
+• Avoiding Overloads: By not running multiple high-consumption appliances simultaneously during the day, we stay within our inverter’s capacity.

 Planning Ahead